ACCESS-NRI/access-om2-configs/CONTRIBUTING.md

 ### Release

 Pull requests to the `release-*` branch are intended to create a new version of the configuration.
 It is expected that the version *will* be updated before the PR can be merged.
-This in turn creates a GitHub release.
+This in turn creates a new tag for that configuration branch.
 It can be confusing for users if there are a large number of versions of a configuration.
 For this reason the atomicity of updates to a released configuration should be minimised, i.e.  updates should be meaningful.

 On pull requests to `release-*` branches CI quality assurance (QA) checks are run to ensure the model configuration is suitable for release.
 Model reproducibility checks are also conducted.
 These checks run a short test of the configuration and test for bitwise reproducibility.
 The success or otherwise of this check determines if a major or minor version bump is required.